 fighting the facilities causing environmental crises across Texas

 Texas Campaign for the Environment works in coalition with local, state, and national groups to stop harmful fossil fuel projects.
 Plastic pollution and climate change are both being driven by the shortsighted and wasteful practices of oil and gas companies.
 The industry is targeting Texas for a massive expansion of fossil fuel export and plastics production infrastructure.
-TCE is empowering Texans to fight these dirty projects at every stage of the chain of pollution—from wellheads in the fracking fields and pipeline routes criss-crossing the state, to petrochemical plants, new proposed plastics facilities and export terminals planned up and down the Gulf Coast.
-We are promoting instead projects that create new jobs in sectors like renewable energy — solar and wind power, and energy efficient construction and renovation.
+TCE is empowering Texans to fight these dirty projects at key stages, including export terminals, petrochemical facilities, and plastics plants—by impacting these projects we can reduce demand for harmful drilling and pipeline projects upstream from these facilities.
+Instead of these dirty projects, we support the creation of new jobs in sectors like renewable energy — solar and wind power, and energy efficient construction and renovation.

 gulf coast fossil fuel infrastructure fight